cloudfoundry/cf-mysql-release/README.md

 <a name="dashboard"></a>
 ### Dashboard

 A user-facing service dashboard is provided by the service broker that displays storage utilization information for each service instance.
 The dashboard is accessible by users via Single Sign-On (SSO) once authenticated with Cloud Foundry.
+The dashboard URL can be found by running `cf service MY_SERVICE_INSTANCE`.

 Service authors interested in implementing a service dashboard accessible via SSO can follow documentation for [Dashboard SSO](http://docs.cloudfoundry.org/services/dashboard-sso.html).